This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

-One of the quirks of the St. Paul Cathedral is its whispering gallery, 264 steps up the 528 step climb to the top of the dome.
+One of the quirks of the St. Paul’s Cathedral is its whispering gallery, 264 steps up the 528 step climb to the top of the dome.

 Nearest tube station: St Paul’s

-The Sky Garden is one of my favourite buildings in London.
-As the name implies, it offers a little garden in the Sky, with a 360 degrees view of London, where you can see other iconic landmarks in London like – The Shard, The Gherkin, The Monument, Leadenhall Building and Lloyd’s of London.
+With 360-degree views of London, you can see other iconic landmarks in London like – The Shard, The Gherkin, The Monument, Leadenhall Building and Lloyd’s of London.

-The Sky Garden has an observation deck and an open-air terrace and houses restaurants – Darwin Brasserie, Fenchurch Seafood Bar & Grill and Sky Pod Bar.
-The Sky Garden is one of the top places to visit in London.
+Here you can wander around and admire the lush greenery around you.
+Additionally, the Sky Garden has an observation deck and an open-air terrace that houses restaurants.
+The restaurants include Darwin Brasserie, Fenchurch Seafood Bar & Grill and Sky Pod Bar.

-Tickets are free to visit the Sky Garden, but you must book in advance.
+Tip: Tickets are free to visit the Sky Garden, but you must book in advance.
 Click here for more information.

 Nearest tube station: Monument

-The London Eye is a giant Ferris wheel on the South Bank of the Thames River.
-It is Europe’s tallest cantilevered observation wheel and is the most popular paid tourist attraction in London.
-It features a 4-D cinema and Champagne bar.
+The London Eye, also called the Millennium Wheel, is a giant Ferris wheel on the South Bank of the River Thames.
+It is Europe’s tallest cantilevered observation wheel and is one of the most visited places in London.

-Tickets to ride the London Eye can be brought on the day.
-However, I recommend purchasing your tickets before visiting as queues to the ride can get annoyingly long with waiting times of 30 minutes to an hour.
+You can buy tickets to ride the London Eye on the day you’re visiting.
+However, I recommend purchasing your tickets before visiting as queues for the ride can get annoyingly long, with waiting times of 30 minutes to an hour.

 Nearest tube station: Waterloo